 He signed a deal with Atlantic Records, becoming their first-ever country artist.
 His album Shotgun Willie was recorded in New York City and earned him critical praise.
 His 1974 follow-up Phases and Stages built upon that success.
 But commercially, both albums were pretty much failures.

 "Blue Eyes" Catapults Him into Stardom

 If Nelson was going to get the kind of fame he wanted as a singer, it needed to happen soon.
 He was 42 in 1975 and still hadn't had a hit as an artist.

-He moved away from Atlantic and found a home at Columbia Records, managing to somehow wrestle creative control away from the label.
-That may have had to do with his songwriting success, critical praise and age.
+He moved away from Atlantic and found a home at Columbia Records, managing to wrestle creative control away from the label.
+That may have had to do with his songwriting success, critical praise, and age.

 Nelson decided that he wanted to create another concept album (Phases and Stages was also a concept record) with his first release.
 That didn't thrill Columbia.
 Neither did the fact that he recorded the album in Garland, Texas, or the fact that when he turned in what became Red Headed Stranger, the label thought the tracks were demos.

-Ironically, the song also crossed into the pop realm (something Nashville had been trying to do with Nelson prior to his departure).
+Ironically, the song also crossed into the pop realm (something Nashville had been trying to do with Nelson before his departure).
 It reached No. 21 on the pop chart at the time.

 A Familiar Tune

 It's hard to say what part of "Blue Eyes" stood out so much in Willie's career.
 It could have just been perfect timing, after all.
 But the song struck a chord with people.
 And it was familiar.